In response to Mr. Deasy's request that Stephen place his

 mere mention of the name sends the editor off into a tirade of

 abuse.
 "Good day, sir, Stephen answered, blushing.
-The
+The letter

-and will consider printing the letter: "Myles Crawford
+consider printing the letter: "Myles Crawford crammed

 Two later chapters make clear that Crawford did